 The important thing to remember about perils is that they can be quite broad.
-They can range from the previously mentioned fire to vandalism, to a robbery and more, but the important thing to remember is that for you to be protected from such a peril, it must be covered by your insurance policy.
+They can range from the previously mentioned fire to vandalism, to a robbery and more, but the important thing to remember is that for you to be protected from such peril, it must be covered by your insurance policy.

 Different insurance policies will have different perils that they cover and to avoid gaps in coverage, it can be important to understand some of the different perils that your insurance policies will cover.
 Staying protected doesn’t have to be complicated.
-Get to know some of the more popular covered perils and which insurance policies you will need to keep yourself, your loved ones, and personal property protected during unfortunate times.
+Get to know some of the more popular covered perils and which insurance policies you will need to keep yourself, your loved ones, and your personal property protected during unfortunate times.

 Understanding the Different Types of Perils

-Having an understanding about the different types of perils your insurance policies will protect against will help you understand which kind of policies you will need.
+Having an understanding of the different types of covered perils your insurance policies will protect against will help you understand which kind of policies you will need.
 There are different industry terms that can help you navigate the terminology of the insurance world and avoid a misunderstanding.
 Get to know the different perils and what coverage types your insurance carrier may offer to help protect you against below: